 NCAA 'Could Not Conclude Academic Violations' In UNC Athletics Scandal

-An NCAA infractions panel says that although athletes "likely benefited from the so-called 'paper courses'" for some 18 years at the University of North Carolina, it can't conclude there were violations beyond failure to cooperate with the investigation.
+An NCAA infractions panel says that although athletes "likely benefited from the so-called 'paper courses' " for some 18 years at the University of North Carolina, it can't conclude there were violations beyond a failure to cooperate with the investigation.

 The university had been facing five Level 1 violations for "severe breaches of contract."

 Fallout from the academic scandal has been percolating for years.
-In late 2014, UNC's flagship school in Chapel Hill released the results of an internal investigation that "revealed approximately 3,000 students — mostly student athletes — had their grades inflated through sham courses in the school's African and Afro-American studies department over a span of almost 20 years," as NPR's Sam Sanders reported.
+In late 2014, UNC's flagship school in Chapel Hill, N.C., released the results of an internal investigation that "revealed approximately 3,000 students — mostly student athletes — had their grades inflated through sham courses in the school's African and Afro-American studies department over a span of almost 20 years," as NPR's Sam Sanders reported.

-While students who played for the Tar Heels' sports teams were found to have likely benefited from the arrangement, the NCAA's Division I Committee on Infractions "did not establish that the courses were solely created, offered and maintained as an orchestrated effort to benefit student-athletes," according to the panel's chief hearing officer Greg Sankey, in a statement about the findings.
+While students who played for the Tar Heels' sports teams were found to have likely benefited from the arrangement, the NCAA's Division I Committee on Infractions "did not establish that the courses were solely created, offered and maintained as an orchestrated effort to benefit student-athletes," the panel's chief hearing officer, Greg Sankey, said in a statement about the findings.

+As member station WUNC in Chapel Hill reports, "The NCAA panel noted that determining academic fraud was out of its purview, something UNC has argued for months."

+We'll note that WUNC is licensed to a company owned by the university.
+The station, North Carolina Public Radio-WUNC says that it "does not receive direct financial support from the university, but does receive in-kind support."

+WUNC reporter Jason deBruyn says that in response to the findings, UNC Athletics Director Bubba Cunningham issued a statement in which he said in part, "We're not proud of the behavior, but we didn't think it violated the bylaw."

+Let this quote from Bubba Cunningham resonate.
+"Sometimes the behavior that you're not proud of, just doesn't quite fit in to a bylaw" pic.twitter.com/6NSTzLR5Sk— Jason deBruyn (@jasondebruyn) October 13, 2017

-The scheme unraveled after reporter Dan Kane of the Raleigh News and Observer reviewed the transcript of a UNC football player who had gotten into trouble — as Kane told NPR in 2015, the player had gotten a B-plus in an upper level class taken before his first full term as a freshman.
+The scandal came to light after reporter Dan Kane of the Raleigh News and Observer reviewed the transcript of a UNC football player who had gotten into trouble — as Kane told NPR in 2015, the player had gotten a B-plus in an upper-level class before he started his first full term as a freshman.

 Kane said: